cis-famu/oer-assignment-group-4-1/Chapter-4.md

 ## Key Terms
+1. decision maker- an expression in an if statement, which determines whether to execute the statement that follows it.
+2. infinite loop- a loop that continues to execute endlessly.
+3. loop control variable- a variable that controls the end of the loop.
+4. counter-controlled while loop - a while loop that is used when you know how many items of data are to be read; the loop will continue until the condition designated by the counter is met or evaluates to false.
+5. flag-controlled while loop- uses a Boolean variable to control the execution of the loop.
+6. end-of-file (EOF)-controlled while loop- a while loop that stops when it reaches the end of the input file.
+7. Fibonacci number- a number in the Fibonacci sequence.
+8. Fibonacci sequence- an= an-1+an-2
+9. for loop- used to simplify the writing of counter-controlled loops; consists of an initialization statement, the loop condition, and the update statement.
+10. nesting- a process that involves putting one control structure inside another.
+11. divisor- suppose that m and n are integers and m is nonzero.
+Then m is called a divisor of n if n=mt for some integer t; that is, when m divides n, the remainder is 0.

 ## Programming Exercise
 1.)
 Write a program that prints numbers from 1 to 10 using a counter-controlled while loop.